hannaco/DH110/Assignment1/README.md

 > *Recommendation: The sub-menus should be standardized, and a design chosen that works for both.*

 #### 5. Error Prevention
 * The search does not support suggestions, making it prone to typos.
-Additionally, the search does not return similar results, which can be problematic if the user does not know how to spell a word or doesn't notice the type.
+Additionally, the search does not return similar results, which can be problematic if the user does not know how to spell a word or doesn't notice the typo.
 (3)

 <p align="center">
   <img src="./unep5.png" alt="UNEP Search" width="500px"/>